 The proposal is ostensibly a result of the changes made by S.B.
 863, which legislators passed three years ago to increase benefits to injured workers and reduce overall system costs.
 The new legislation called for changes to fee schedules for home health care, a streamlined process for billing disputes and changes to lien filings.

-If you have questions about advancing a work comp claim, a workers’ compensation lawyer can advise you.
+If you have questions about advancing a work comp claim, a Los Angeles workers compensation attorney can advise you.